We've developed this set of FAQs intended to address the most common questions that may arise from potential participants.

 You can.
 This program is tailored for leaders who can immediately implement the knowledge and skills they gain, and we envision that it will be most effective for 2-3 leaders from one chorus who are in decision-making roles.
 However, if you are not currently affiliated with a chorus, or are not in a leadership position within a chorus, you will still gain new perspectives and tools in this course.
-Registration will not be limited for individuals in this situation.

 I have a conflict with the live Learning Lab sessions.
 Can I skip them and watch later?

 Apologies, but no. Missing more than a few minutes of a live session will make it challenging to keep up, and will negatively impact the collaborative nature of the program.
-The Learning Lab is designed as an interactive cohort-based program practicing skills and developing knowledge together in a live environment are essential for participants to achieve the desired outcomes.
+The Learning Lab is designed as an interactive cohort-based program.
+Practicing skills and developing knowledge together in a live environment are essential for participants to achieve the desired outcomes.
 The course is also sequenced so that each session builds on the concepts of previous sessions, so missing sessions early on can have a cumulative effect.